AriFordsham/GHCWiki/status/oct11.md

 ### Liquid types

-We are working on adding liquid types to GHC.
+Ranjit Jhala is working on adding liquid types to GHC.
 Liquid Types are a form of (dependent) refinement types that use predicate abstraction and SMT solvers to carry out type inference.
-A prototype has been built that works for a subset of the language (without typeclasses) [ http://goto.ucsd.edu/\~rjhala/liquid](http://goto.ucsd.edu/~rjhala/liquid).
+A prototype has been built that works for a subset of the language (without typeclasses) [ http://goto.ucsd.edu/\~rjhala/liquid Liquid](http://goto.ucsd.edu/~rjhala/liquid Liquid).
 Currently, we are working on ways of handling at the basic typeclasses (Ord, Num etc.), and building a web-interface.